BradHutchings/Mmojo-Server-v2/instructions/dogpile/512-APE-Performant.md

-## 511. Build APEs (Compatible)
-### About Dogpile
-**Dogpile** is an example of a branded developer experience.
-[Read more about Dogpile](400-Build-Dogpile.md).

----
+## 512. APE (Performant)
 ### About this Step
 In this step, we will build Dogpile for x86_64 and aarch64 (arm64).
-We will then package them in an Actual Portable Executable (APE) file (`dogpile-ape`) which can run cross platform and cross artchitecture.
+We will then package them in an Actual Portable Executable (APE) file which can run cross platform and cross artchitecture.
+This build will run on a narrower, more modern range of x86_64 and aarch64 machines.

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
-The APE will not perform as well as platform-specifc builds.
-It does not have the most optimized GGML CPU code and does not use GGML GPU options.
-Tradeoffs.
+The APE will perform much better on modern hardware than the APE (compatible) build, especially on x86_64 machines.

 **Where:** Perform this step in either or both your x86_64 and your aarch64 (arm64) build environments.